JUVIA™ FOR HEALTHCARE PROFESSIONALS

 JUVIA Digestive Balance Formula is backed by cutting-edge science pioneered by Professor John Hunter, formerly of Addenbrooke’s Hospital, and Dr Rosemary Waring, University of Birmingham, leading investigators in the areas of gut health and metabolic disorders.

-JUVIA contains ERME™, a unique natural ingredient derived from 100% sustainable barley.
+JUVIA contains ERME™ (Enzyme-Rich Malt Extract), a unique natural ingredient derived from 100% sustainable barley.
 Our scientists discovered that the active digestive enzymes in ERME help break down carbohydrates before they can cause symptoms such as bloating, stomach cramps, constipation and diarrhoea, which are associated with IBS.
 This can mean no more restrictive diets or worrying where the bathroom is and freedom to live your life.

 To the best of our knowledge, ERME is the first product that attempts to specifically address the causes and the symptoms of certain types of IBS by optimising carbohydrate metabolism and mal-fermentation.

 Our latest study was in patients with chronic constipation, which showed statistically significant decreases in constipation (KESS) score, abdominal pain and bloating.
 Read more in BMJ/Gut

 Our research suggests ERME works in two ways − it consists of a range of enzymes, including amylases and glucanases, which break down starch and plant materials into glucose and other simple carbohydrates early in the digestive process and provide energy.
 This means that much less starch is available for mal-fermentation in the lower gut.

 The enzymes are surrounded by a matrix comprised mostly of malt polysaccharides, which protects the enzymes as they pass through the stomach.
 The matrix also re-balances the naturally-existing microbiome, improving the levels of ‘good’ bacteria.
 Unlike probiotics, alien bacterial species are not introduced.